I Just Don't Know What to Do with Myself: Other versions

+Gary Puckett released a version in 1970, reaching No. 61 in the US and No. 40 in Canada.

+A live version of the song performed in 1977 by Elvis Costello and the Attractions appears on the album Live Stiffs Live.

 Linda Ronstadt recorded a version of the song and released it in late 1993 on her Winter Light album.

 Colin Hay recorded a version of "I Just Don’t Know What to Do With Myself" in 2021 on his album also titled "I Just Don’t Know What to Do With Myself".